ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-create-put-aways-from-internal-put-aways.md

 ---
 title: Create Put-aways from Internal Put-aways
 description: This topic covers how to pick and put away without a source document, both how to create an internal pick, and how to create an internal put-away.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
+ms.search.form: 7354, 7356, 7357, 7358, 7359, 7361
 ms.date: 06/24/2021
 ms.author: edupont

 ---
 # Pick and Put Away Without a Source Document